The Making of Latex

 Synthetic latexes are common in coatings, like latex paint.
 You’ll also find them in glues, thanks to their ability to solidify as water evaporates from the polymer particles in the latex.
 Synthetic latex can also be added to cement used for resurfacing and patching cracks in cement surfaces.

-Ace Products and Consulting is excited to answer your questions and meet your challenges.
+Ace Laboratories is excited to answer your questions and meet your challenges.
 Contact us to find out what we can do for your latex.

 In the news